unifhy-org/unifhy/docs/_doc_src/users/tutorial.rst

 .. note::

-   If a component is irrelevant to your use case, convenient alternatives `DataComponent` and `NullComponent` exist.
+   `DataComponent` and `NullComponent` represent convenient utility to substitute science components.
 Any of the three components can be replaced by these alternatives.

    `DataComponent` is provided to act the part of a component of the water cycle by sourcing the component's outwards transfers from a `DataSet`,